International Awards & Honours H-O

 Deadline: May 27

 The Meira and Shaul G. Massry Foundation established the Massry Prize in 1996 to recognize outstanding contributions to the biomedical sciences and the advancement of health.
+The Massry Prize includes a substantial honorarium and twelve of its recipients have gone on to receive the Nobel Prize.

 MIT Technology Review Magazine – TR35